-Exploring the effects the current pandemic has had on people's health and ways to get the help needed if you are suffering from an addiction.
+Exploring the effects the pandemic has had on people's health and ways to get the help needed if you are suffering from an addiction.

 With increased isolation, the shut-down of services and its financial effects – it hardly comes as a huge surprise that the number of people suffering from an addiction escalated during lockdown.

 And it’s not only previously healthy people who are facing issues.
 Many recovering addicts have reported finding themselves experiencing relapses as they have struggled to stay in control.

 “What starts off as something to relieve boredom or anxiety can become a coping mechanism that leads to dependency or addiction – whether it’s alcohol, drugs, gambling, shopping, sex, pornography, or a myriad of other things, “ says a spokesman from Action on Addiction.

 “As the relationship with that substance or behaviour becomes more important than anything else it eventually becomes all-consuming, and the consequences such as physical withdrawal symptoms, problems with relationships, work, money or sleep can all too soon spiral into chaos.”

 If you fear an addiction is threatening to get the better of you or someone close to you, the good news there is plenty of help available.
 And with restrictions easing a little you might be surprised at just how much support is actually on offer.

 It’s no wonder lockdown has been the perfect breeding ground for addictions to take hold.
 In March new figures revealed alcohol use and addiction was on the up and it prompted The Royal College of Psychiatrists to call for a multi-million pound funding boost in services.

 Graham Beech, Chief Executive of Action on Addiction, said: “We know that addiction has thrived on the isolation brought about by lockdown.
 Addiction is a life-stopping condition which infiltrates families and affects people of all ages and from all social backgrounds.”